Getting started with ReactOS

 If you need something handier though, you may find a Registry Editor utility from the applications menu.

 Honestly, I was impressed by the way ReactOS works.
 It's quite solid, coherent, speedy, and really user-friendly.
 Leaving aside the negatives that stem from the Windows design (deprecated applications menu, irrational directory structure), ReactOS is almost perfect on what it does.
 It may not be very rich in terms of application selection, and it may not be very powerful in terms of features yet, but I am sure it's going to flourish.
 The numbers show great popularity, and I'm sure the community that's going to build up around it will soon be large enough to lead the project to success.
-Right now, version 0.4.1 looks promising to say the least.
-If you care about running Windows applications and doing so in an open way, give it a try!
+Right now, version 0.4.13 looks nice so far, but one has to admin that ReactOS development seems to have stalled.
+If you care about running older Windows applications and doing so in an open way, give it a try!